MicrosoftEdge/WebAppsDocs/en-US/win10/CreateHWA.md

 	<br>

 5. **Define the Boundaries of your Web App**
 	* Add the Application Content URI Rules (ACURs) tag in the manifest in order to define the URLs that are part of your app.
-If users click on URLs that aren't defined int he ACURs they will open in the default browser.
+If users click on URLs that aren't defined in the ACURs they will open in the default browser.
-	* In the ACURs you are also able to define URLs that can access native platform APIs directly.
-To do this use the WindowsRuntimeAccess tag as outlined below.
+	* In the ACURs, you are also able to define URLs that can access native platform APIs directly.
+To do this, use the WindowsRuntimeAccess tag as outlined below.
 	* There are three levels of access "none" for no access (default value), "AllowForWeb" access to local in package runtime components, "all" access to the Windows namespace from remote code.

 	<br>